Cant deficiency: Limit values

-If the superelevation determined for a dedicated passenger route curve on regulatory and safety bases is below 6 in it may be desirable to increase the superelevation and reduced the cant deficiency.
+If the superelevation determined for a dedicated passenger route curve on regulatory and safety bases is below 6 in it may be desirable to increase the superelevation and reduce the cant deficiency.
 However, if on such a curve some trains regularly travel at low speeds, then raising the superelevation may be inadvisable for passenger comfort reasons.

 On a mixed traffic route owned by a freight rail company, freight considerations are likely to prevail.
 On a mixed traffic route owned by a passenger rail company some kind of compromise may be needed.

 Cant deficiency is generally looked at with respect to ideal track geometry.
 As geometry of real track is never perfect it may be desirable to supplement the static considerations laid out above with simulations of vehicle motion over measured geometries of actual tracks.
 Simulations are also desirable for understanding vehicle behaviour traversing spirals, turnouts, and other track segments where curvature changes with distance by design.
 Where simulations or measurements show non-ideal behaviour traversing traditional linear spirals, results can be improved by using advanced spirals.
 Good track geometry including advanced spirals is likely to foster passenger acceptance of higher CD values.